 A bride and groom face one another on their wedding day, ready to exchange their sacred vows, and the husband-to-be is taken aback by his beloved's beauty.
 Telling her how she looks beautiful in her wedding gown, he recounts how he felt he had found his missing piece when he first set eyes upon her.

 The groom promises her lifelong fidelity and love in this 2017 pop song that has become a wedding favorite in Asian countries.
 It was initially leaked on the internet after Shane Filan, a singer for Westlife recorded this song as a demo in 2006 that was rejected for the group's album.
 After learning about how popular the song had become online, he eventually rerecorded the song in 2017.
-This song is one of the many emotional songs about weddings and getting married.

 18. "Little White Church" by Little Big Town